zmanaa/zmanaa.github.io/_pages/about.md

   - /about.html
 ---

 I am an aerospace engineering graduate student interested in advancing dynamical systems modeling and control through interdisciplinary research.
-Currently, I am pursuing a MSc at KFUPM under the supervision of Professor Ayman Abdallah, where my thesis applies data-driven learning techniques for modeling, control, and estimation for dynamical systems (e.g., robotics, quadrotors, and satellites).
+Currently, I am pursuing a MSc at [KFUPM](https://www.kfupm.edu.sa), SA under the supervision of Professor Ayman Abdallah, where my thesis applies data-driven learning techniques for modeling, control, and estimation for dynamical systems (e.g., robotics, quadrotors, and satellites).
 I am also interested in exploring intersections between machine learning and physics-informed modeling of dynamical systems.

+Prior to this I completed my bachelor's degree in Aerospace Engineering from [Zewail City of Science and Technology](https://www.zewailcity.edu.eg), Egypt.

+I like calligraphy and typography, something I do to relax and to be present at the moment.
+You can see sample of my work [here](https://dribbble.com/zeyad_mana3).
+I also like history, and anthropology.
+Espicially, how human evolved and invinted many constructs to survive.

 Research Direction